 About Vegetarian Loaded Nachos

-Loaded Nachos are cheesy, spicy, and crunchy and they are a favorite not only among adults but kids too.
+Loaded Nachos are cheesy, spicy, and crunchy and a favorite among adults and kids.

-Serve homemade vegetarian loaded nachos for our house parties, game nights, movie nights, or BBQs.
+Serve homemade vegetarian loaded nachos for house parties, game nights, super bowl, movie nights, or BBQs.

 Ingredients

-Nachos (Tortilla Chips) – There are many flavors and brands of nachos available in the market.
-You can choose any.
+Nachos (Tortilla Chips) – Many flavors and brands are available in the market.
+Use thicker, sturdy tortilla chips, as the thinner ones will get soggy easier.
 I used Doritos in this recipe.

 You can also go for baked nachos for a healthier appetizer.

-Cheese – I use two different types of cheese to make my recipe, Gouda cheese, and Cheddar cheese.
+Cheese – I like to use two types of cheese to make my recipe, Gouda cheese and Cheddar cheese.

 The sweet and nutty taste of Gouda cheese tastes really well with the sharp and pungent flavor of Cheddar cheese.